mkideal/log/README.md

 func main() {
 	log.Start(log.WithPrinter(new(printer)))
-	// WithPrinter conflicts with WithWriter, and printer should specified once.
+	// WithPrinter conflicts with WithWriters, and printer should specified once.
 	// panics if printer and writers both specified.
 	// panics if more than one printer specified. defer log.Shutdown()
-	...
+	// ...
 }
 ```